byronskout/Dash-backend/README.md

-# README
+# Dash

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the Rails backend for the project.
+You can find the repo for the frontend <a href="https://github.com/byronskout/Dash">here</a>.

+<h2> Features: </h2>

-* Ruby version
+* Ruby on Rails for backend RESTful API

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgreSQL database

+* JWT authentication for users

-* ...
+* Heroku for deployment